Former Armstrong teammate admits to doping

 "As a boy my dream was to become a professional cyclist who raced at the highest level in Europe," Barry said in a statement on his website.
 "I achieved my goal when I first signed a contract with the United States Postal Service Cycling team in 2002.

-"Soon after I realized reality was not what I had dreamed.
+"Soon after I realised reality was not what I had dreamed.
 Doping had become an epidemic problem in professional cycling."

 Barry said that shortly after joining the U.S. Postal squad he was pressured into using performance-enhancing drugs, becoming part of what USADA called "the most sophisticated doping program in sport."